 Visual-first fandom

-Spy x Family also works unusually well in the visual lane.
-The black dresses, green suits, school uniforms, warm apartment interiors, and clean promotional art all survive tiny crops better than the average anime ensemble page does.
+Spy x Family also holds up unusually well in the image lane.
+The Forger apartment warmth, Eden Academy palette, Yor’s black-and-red silhouette, and Loid’s green-and-gold calm all survive tiny crops better than the average ensemble anime does.

 Yor Forger

-Yor is the strongest waifu-facing bridge in the franchise because she combines kindness, lethal competence, awkward sincerity, and one of the easiest silhouettes in modern anime to recognize immediately.
+Yor is still the strongest waifu-facing route in the franchise because she combines warmth, panic, lethal grace, and one of the easiest silhouettes in modern anime to recognize instantly.

 Loid Forger